 Resin Lifetime Inside Resin Tank LT

-Store unexpired resin either in a covered Resin Tank LT inside the printer or properly stored with the lid installed and away from ambient light.
+Store unexpired resin in Resin Tank LT either inside the printer with the cover closed or properly stored with the lid installed and away from ambient light.
 Check the Safety Data Sheet (SDS) for additional storage instructions specific to the resin type.

 Empty or use any excess resin before storing resin tanks for longer than 2 months.
 Do not pour liquid resin back into the original container.